Skip to content

 • Duplicate payments: Algorithmic deduplication cross-references invoice number, supplier registration, and amount across all received channels.

-The Financial Conduct Authority (FCA) has highlighted authorised push payment (APP) fraud as a major risk for business banking customers, with losses exceeding ยฃ460 million in 2023.
+The Canadian Anti-Fraud Centre (CAFC) has highlighted business email compromise (BEC) fraud as a major risk for Canadian businesses, with losses totalling hundreds of millions of dollars annually.
 Automated bank account verification integrated into AP workflows is a direct control against this risk.

 Explore CheckFile's document verification capabilities and our guide to automated document verification workflows to build fraud controls into your AP process from day one.

-3. Payment terms transparency: The Prompt Payment Code and reporting requirements for large businesses mandate disclosure of payment performance, making AP cycle time a public compliance metric.
+3. Payment terms transparency: For federal government contracts, the Prompt Payment for Construction Work Act mandates timely payment, making AP cycle time a compliance metric.

-As of March 2026, UK businesses invoicing EU customers must use the European standard EN 16931 for cross-border e-invoices, requiring structured XML formats compatible with automated AP systems.
+As of March 2026, Canadian businesses invoicing EU customers must use the European standard EN 16931 for cross-border e-invoices, requiring structured XML formats compatible with automated AP systems.

 For further guidance on compliance-aligned document verification, see our electronic invoicing 2026 document validation guide and the CheckFile automation verification guide.